gliderkite/sr-cache/README.md

 }
 ```

-All the above allows us work with `CacheVal<V>` by possibly exposing simple APIs:
+All the above allows us to work with `CacheVal<V>` by possibly exposing simple APIs:

 ```rust
 #[derive(Debug, Clone)]